Dronfield: Notable buildings

 The Peel Monument, situated on the town's High Street, was built in 1854 out of gritstone as a tribute to Sir Robert Peel, to commemorate his repeal of the Corn Laws in 1846.
 The monument is very distinctive, and is often portrayed in images of the town.

 Near to the Peel Monument on High Street is a 16th-century house known as The Cottage.
 It is believed that it was once owned by Lord Byron (1788–1824), although there is no proof that he was a Dronfield resident.

 Culture and community

 Culture

 Notable events are the annual Dronfield Gala and the Dronfield Woodhouse and Coal Aston well dressings, which are held in July.
 Dronfest, a music festival, also takes place in the town in the summer months of the year.

 Since 1972 Dronfield has been twinned with Sindelfingen in Germany.
 A park in Dronfield Woodhouse was renamed Sindelfingen Park in the early 1990s to celebrate this partnership.
 Dronfield Henry Fanshawe School has an annual student exchange with a school in Sindelfingen, which helps establish links between the young people in the two towns.

-There is an annual burning of the local 'Hale' this usually takes place on bonfire night and compromises of an effigy of William Hale which is stoned, spat at then burnt by enraged locals who are brought into a wild frenzy in a state of primordial hunter-gatherer frenzy and as such the town is able to maintain low crime rates!
-All thanks to William Hale!